andrei021/100-days-of-code/r1-log.md

 • Learned about Comparable and Comparator interfaces.

 ### Day 73
-• Searched more info about Comparator and Comparable interfaces, got a better understanding and learned the difference between them;
+• Searched more info about Comparator and Comparable interfaces, got a better understanding and saw the difference between them;

 • Completed a CodeWars challenge :yum: